nvkelso/carto-css-map-styling/README.md

     `[@scale>100000]` - supported by GeoServer.
 JL likes something like this.
 Elaboration: syntax shouldn't compete with fieldnames.

     `[scale-denominator>100000]` - suppored by Cascadenik now, could support @scale instead in the future?.

+1. **!important** - ensure your setting takes precedence in the CSS parser over filters, appearance styling that would otherwise be more important in order-of-operations.

+    _Supported by: Cascadenik, Carto_

+        .class {
+          line-color: #ff0 !important;
+        }

 #Basic bits (Mappy CSS 2.0):